 Executive Summary

-This report presents the results of the primary research to update the effective useful life (EUL) and remaining useful life (RUL) values for key residential measures offered through Connecticut’s energy efficiency programs.
+This report presents the results of the primary research to update the effective useful life (EUL) and remaining useful life (RUL) values for key residential and commercial measures offered through Connecticut’s energy efficiency programs.
 The Connecticut Energy Efficiency Board (EEB) Evaluation Administrators (EA) commissioned the team of Michaels Energy and Evergreen Economics (the Evaluation Team) to conduct this research.
-The objectives of this study were to identify high priority EULs to update, apply an efficient, quick, and cost-effective approach, and to update the EUL and RUL values for those key measures.
+The objectives of this study were to identify high priority EULs to update, apply an efficient, quick, and cost-effective approach, and to update the EUL and RUL values for those measures.

-This report presents the results for six selected residential measures:
+This report presents the results for six selected residential measures and one commercial measure:

 Air Source Heat Pump (ASHP)